ObeidaElJundi/HandRider_UniBus/README.md

     * ![image](https://user-images.githubusercontent.com/9033365/27075328-7792a1ca-5032-11e7-95f5-12562d02dd3c.png)

-  7. When the driver gets close to the waiting passenger (detected by geofencing), a reminder will be fired (see figure 25), and the map will zoom to show the bus and the passenger (see figure 24).
+  7. When the driver gets close to the waiting passenger (detected by geofencing), a reminder will be fired, and the map will zoom to show the bus and the passenger.
 After picking the passenger, its marker will be removed.

     * ![image](https://user-images.githubusercontent.com/9033365/27075368-8d8d4e6c-5032-11e7-9123-06da133d7d87.png)